Michael Ray (guitarist)

-Michael Rea (born April 4, 1960) better known by his stage name Michael Ray or M. Ray, is an American guitarist, songwriter and record producer, not to be confused with Michael Roach Ray the country singer.
-Michael Ray was the lead guitarist for the punk rock band Plasmatics and for Wendy O. Williams solo projects.
+Michael Rea (born April 4, 1960) better known by his stage name Michael Ray or M. Ray, is an American guitarist, songwriter and record producer, who was a guitarist for the punk rock band Plasmatics and for fromwoman Wendy O. Williams' solo projects.
 He also worked with hard rock band Kiss and toured with the English rock band Motörhead.

 Early life

 Ray was born in Queens, NY in 1960.
 He grew up in Woodhaven, New York and attended Beach Channel High School.
 He was discovered by Gene Simmons at My Father's Place, a club on Long Island in 1982 at the age of 22.